eriksank/rpc-websocket/README.md

 ## 9\.
 Building

 Execute the `build.sh` script to re-build the project from sources.
+It will re-generate the browser support files and the documentation.

 <a name="testing"></a>